AvaPrime/EcoMate/ecomate-ai/CONTRIBUTING.md

 Before contributing to EcoMate, ensure you have:

+## License

+This project is proprietary software owned by AvaPrime Technologies.
+By contributing to this project, you agree that your contributions will be licensed under the same proprietary license.
+For licensing inquiries, please contact: licensing@avaprime.co.za

 - **Python 3.11+**: Required for all services (3.11.0 or higher recommended)
 - **Docker & Docker Compose**: For containerized development (Docker 20.10+, Compose 2.0+)
 - **Git**: Version control and collaboration (2.30+)